astrojarred/authorlist-shortener/README.md

 # authorlist-shortener
 A script that takes a bibtex file as input and reduces the author lists to a max number and automatically adds an 'et al.'

+### Installation

+Clone the repository with `git clone https://github.com/astrojarred/authorlist-shortener` and that's it!

 ### Usage

 Use with the following: